aminoa/blog/content/posts/open-source/index.md

 While a C compiler does provide cross platform compilation, there are still a host of issues.
 First are data issues: consistent data sizes are important for networking and file systems so a types header file is required for some platforms.
 Byte alignment (or an object being stored at an address that's a multiple of 8/4/etc.) is assumed with a trap handler to catch exceptions.
 Byte order uses functions to convert between big-endian and little-endian.

 Memory management must be fast and simple, even without hardware standards.
 Modern CPUs have a feature known as a Translation Lookaside Buffer (TLB) which shows recent translations of virtual memory to physical memory but the method of handling virtual memory translation varies across the system architecture [^morememorymanagement].
-To solve this incongruiety, the Linux kernel uses the kernel vm to split memory management into (at least) two page tables, with one dedicated to the kernel VM and the other to the architecture-specific CPU.
+To solve this incongruity, the Linux kernel uses the kernel vm to split memory management into (at least) two page tables, with one dedicated to the kernel VM and the other to the architecture-specific CPU.
 The TLB and the page tables must be kept in sync.

 Cache coherency (syncing multiple processor caches) is also required [^instructionvsdatacache].
 For multiprocessor handling, atomicity is provided for kernel data structures via kernel locks.
-Finally, device drivers (which comprimise half of the kernel) provide I/O abstraction though the PCI standard is helping cut down on the work.
+Finally, device drivers (which comprise half of the kernel) provide I/O abstraction though the PCI standard is helping cut down on the work.

 ## Interviews with Linus Torvalds